STsAiR/Math/README.md

 Including Latex Past Paper

-previous years are done without checking
-2023 is in progress
+all paper 1 are done but not yet check